Streaming run extended to October 31

-Done/Undone by Kate Besworth is inspired by a complex modern question: how well do Shakespeare’s plays stand the test of time – and should some of them not be staged anymore?
+Done/Undone by Kate Besworth is a new feature film inspired by a modern question: how well do Shakespeare’s plays stand the test of time – and should some of them not be staged anymore?

 This provocative and entertaining response, directed by Arthi Chandra, stars Charlie Gallant (Shakespeare in Love, 2019) and Harveen Sandhu (As You Like It, 2018).
-They bring multiple characters to life, including two battling scholars, a pair of actors in Hamlet, a theatre-going couple divided over Shakespeare’s appeal – and Shakespeare himself!
+These two gifted actors play multiple characters, taking you into the worlds of two battling scholars, a pair of actors in Hamlet, a theatre-going couple divided over Shakespeare’s appeal – and Shakespeare himself!

-Done/Undone is a feature film, shot in multiple spaces at the Shadbolt Centre for the Arts.
-It premiers August 12 and then will be available on-demand, on a state-of-the-art digital platform, OVERTURE+ (run time: 76 minutes).
+Done/Undone is a unique collaboration between BC theatre and film industry artists, shot in multiple spaces at the Shadbolt Centre for the Arts.
+It’s now available on-demand, on a state-of-the-art digital platform, OVERTURE+ .
+Run time: 76 minutes.

 Audience advisory: The production contains mature themes and strong language.